 Nutrient: Omega-3 Fats

-Omega-3 fatty acids have anti-inflammatory properties (as well as heaps of excellent heart health benefits, more about that here).
+Omega-3 fatty acids have anti-inflammatory properties.
 Omega-3s can be found in oily fish (salmon, trout, herring) as well as nuts and seeds (walnuts and chia seeds).
 It is believed that increasing omega-3 intake relative to omega-6s will reduce the stimulation of pain receptors and therefore reduce the severity of migraine symptoms.

 However, studies are yet to be finished and therefore there is insufficient evidence to support this.
 But, omega-3s are awesome for your body so there’s no harm in upping your omega-3 intake.